-The United States has adopted myriad federal and state privacy laws that give protections to individuals regarding the collection and use of personal information by both the public and private sectors.
-These laws are generally targeted to address specific instances of abuse or perceived market failures, or to protect particularly sensitive information, such as health information, and groups deemed worthy of special protections, such as children.
+The United States has adopted myriad federal and state privacy laws that give protections to individuals regarding the collection, use and disclosure of personal information by both the public and private sectors.
+These laws are often targeted to address specific instances of abuse or perceived market failures or to protect particularly sensitive information, such as health information, or groups deemed worthy of special protections, such as children.
 The US approach stands in sharp contrast to the approach found in over 100 other countries around the world that have adopted omnibus privacy laws.

-Legal and historical reasons largely account for the differences in privacy approaches.
-The US approach to the regulation of information as a general matter relies on the ‘marketplace of ideas’.
+Legal and historical reasons largely account for the differences in privacy regulatory approaches.
+The US approach to the regulation of the handling of information typically relies on the concept of the ‘marketplace of ideas’.
 Reflected in the First Amendment to the US Constitution, the United States has a long-standing history of rectifying inaccurate and inappropriate speech with more speech rather than less.
 As a result of these legal traditions, the United States focuses on the misuse of information rather than prohibiting or strictly regulating the collection or use of personal information.
-In contrast to the privacy regimes in other countries, the focus of any privacy inquiry in the United States is whether an individual can be harmed by the misuse of personal information.
-The premise under US law is not that the mere collection of personal information is improper and must be justified; rather, under US law an organisation usually can collect any information it desires, but it may not misuse that information to commit fraud or harm an individual.
+In contrast to the privacy regimes in other countries, the focus of a privacy inquiry in the United States is typically whether an individual can be harmed by the misuse of personal information.
+The premise under US law is not that the mere collection of personal information is improper and must be justified.
+Rather, under US law, an organisation usually can collect any information it desires if it does so in a way that is not deceptive or unfair to individuals, but it may not misuse that information in ways that may harm an individual.

-In addition, information privacy regulation in the United States often functions as a patchwork, varying across different industries and states.
-Historically, individuals, government and industry shared a belief that ‘a one size fits all’ legislative approach would lack the necessary precision to avoid interfering with the benefits resulting from the free flow of information.
-Similarly, the United States, rather than the federal government, often pass their own versions of sectoral laws and enact legislation aimed at correcting specific issues of misuse or preventing harm in limited situations.
+In addition, information privacy regulation in the United States often differs across states, sectors, information type and data subject.
+Historically, individuals, government and industry shared a belief that a ‘one-size-fits-all’ legislative approach would lack the necessary precision to avoid interfering with the benefits resulting from the free flow of information.
+Similarly, the states, rather than the federal government, often enact their own versions of sectoral laws aimed at protecting certain data types or correcting specific issues of misuse or preventing harm in specific situations.

 Federal law and regulation